queso-fuego/amateuros/README.md

 * Vesa Bios Extensions for graphics modes.
 On boot you type in desired X resolution, Y resolution, and bits per pixel values, or take a default of 1920x1080 32bpp.
 If trying to run on actual hardware, ensure you know what your hardware supports!
 Trying to run unsupported modes may damage your hardware!!
 * "Generic" bitmap font support for bdf fonts.
 Add a bdf font to /src/fonts, add the font file with '.asm' extension to the file list in /build/make_disk.c, and use 'chgfont <font name>' at OS shell when booted.
 * Barely functioning text/hex editor for 512 byte length files, and a 4 function calculator.
-More programs to come in the future.
+More/other programs to come in the future.
 * Ability to save and load text or binary (hex) files.
 Valid x86 binary files can be run from the hex editor if the file length is <= 1 sector, or from the main kernel command line if set up in the file table.
 Binary files written in the hex editor are auto-ended with a '0xCB', or far return.
 That probably doesn't work, and will change when better memory management and program loading is developed.
 * Several commands available for the in-built kernel "shell" such as del, ren, chgcolors, chgfont, etc. A list of available commands is in the kernel.c source, in kernel_main(), where they're prefixed with "cmd*".
-Eventually there should be a better implementation like a "help" command to list available commands and descriptions at runtime.
+Eventually there will be a "help" command or similar to list available commands and descriptions at runtime.

 How to Build/Run:
 ---